aneldev/dynadux/README.md

 - You can wrap a Store easily to a React Hook.
 - Small stores mean that smaller parts of the app are rendered on a change.
 - It is faster than Redux because it uses the related reducer and not all of them.
-- It is faster than Mobx because it doesn't scan your state.
+- It is faster than Mobx because it doesn't scan your state to make it observable.
-- It encourages you to create business logic methods and not dispatch from containers.
+- It encourages you to create Business Stores and not dispatch from containers.
+- No need for [ducks](https://github.com/erikras/ducks-modular-redux), Business Stores are self contained.
 - Better API for reducers and middlewares.
 - No need for Thunk! `dispatch` is provided for all the reducers and middlewares.
 - Middlewares have callbacks before and after the dispatch of the action.